ra1028/swiftui-atom-properties/README.md

 }
 ```

-Bind the atom to the view using `@WatchState` property wrapper so that it can obtain the value and write new values.
+- Bind the atom to your views.

 ```swift
 struct CountStepper: View {